lzim/teampsd/resources/hq_checklists/scheduling_outlook.md

 - [ ] 1.
 On your own calendar, click on **New Meeting** in the top left.

 - [ ] 2.
 In the **To** section: add all meeting attendees by email including Lindsey.
-**Note**: If Lindsey is traveling, her gmail calendar may need to be included.
+**Note**: If Lindsey is traveling or teleworking on the day of the meeting, include her gmail.

 - [ ] 3.
 In the **Subject** field: Create a title descriptive enough for anyone to know what the meeting is about.
 Include the first & last name of main attendees involved & relevant context of the meeting (i.e. "Connect w/Jane Doe for TeamPSD Mentorship).